StanForever/awesome-websites/README.md

 * [http://map.norsecorp.com](http://map.norsecorp.com/) : Watch cyber attacks happening all over the world live.
 * [https://namechk.com](https://namechk.com/) : If you have many different online accounts, here you can see every website where your username has been used.
 * [http://www.nothingprivate.ml](http://www.nothingprivate.ml/) : Do you think that switching to your browser's private browsing mode or incognito mode will make you anonymous?
 Sorry to disappoint you, but you are wrong!
 You can check it out for yourself. :squirrel:
 * [http://network-tools.com](http://network-tools.com/) : Traceroute, Ping, WHOIS, DNS Lookup and many more tools.
+* [http://netflixroulette.net](http://netflixroulette.net/) : Find something random to watch on Netflix.
+* [http://notes.io](http://notes.io/) : The easiest way to write short text notes in the browser.

 ## O :
 * [http://oldcomputers.net](http://oldcomputers.net/) : The museum of old, rare, vintage, antique computers.
 View all 150 old computers all at the same time to appreciate how diverse and interesting they are. :computer: